Danish sub killer arrested after failed prison escape

 It quoted witnesses who said he managed to drive away in a white van before police stopped him.

-Photos from the scene showed Madsen sitting on the grass by a leafy wall next to a road a few hundreds metres (yards) from the prison, with two police officers lying prone on the ground pointing their weapons at him.
+Another tabloid, Ekstra Bladet, reported that the hostage was a female prison psychologist.
+It said prison guards claimed the weapon looked real and believed the hostage's life to be in danger.

-Police cordon off a street during the standoff with convicted killer Peter Madsen
+Photos from the scene showed Madsen sitting on the grass by a leafy wall next to a road a few hundred metres (yards) from the prison in a residential area, with police officers lying prone on the ground pointing their weapons at him.

-Madsen, a 49-year-old submarine enthusiast, was convicted in April 2018 of murdering the 30-year-old journalist Kim Wall as she interviewed him on board his submarine in August 2017.
+Madsen, a 49-year-old submarine enthusiast, was convicted in April 2018 of murdering the 30-year-old award-wining journalist as she interviewed him on board his submarine in August 2017.

 In a documentary that aired in September, he confessed for the first time to the killing, after having insisted during the trial that her death was an accident.